greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-features.html.md

 GPORCA includes these enhancements for queries against partitioned tables:

 -   Partition elimination is improved.
--   Uniform multi-level partitioned tables are supported.
-For information about uniform multi-level partitioned tables, see [About Uniform Multi-level Partitioned Tables](query-piv-uniform-part-tbl.html)
 -   Query plan can contain the Partition selector operator.
 -   Partitions are not enumerated in EXPLAIN plans.